patrickzib/leitmotifs/README.md

 # Usage

-Here we illustrate how to use k-Motiflets.
+Here we illustrate how to use Leitmotifs.

 # Use Cases